metagenomics/metagenomics-tk/docs/full_pipeline.md

 ### Input

-Here you can see the actual input tsv and yaml which will be automaitcally downloaded by Nextflow.
+Here you can see the actual input tsv and yaml which was used by the previous command and automaitcally downloaded by Nextflow.
 The tsv file only describes the input data while the yaml file represents the Toolkit configuration.

 === "TSV Table"